How much tax you pay in Poland

 On a zł 390,000 salary, a single resident in Poland pays roughly zł 155,223 in income tax and mandatory employee social contributions — an effective rate of about 39.8% for the 2025 tax year.

-What is the take-home pay on zł 390,000 in Poland?
+How much is zł 390,000 after tax in Poland?

-About zł 234,777 per year — an effective tax rate of 39.8%.
+zł 390,000 after tax in Poland is about zł 234,777 per year — roughly zł 19,565 per month, at an effective tax rate of 39.8%.
 Use the calculator above to try your own salary.

 What is deducted from salary in Poland?